sam0x17/secrets.cr/README.md

   a way to quickly edit encrypted secrets.
 Right now this is left up to the user, however a later version may provide some sort of CLI for doing this similar to [Amber](https://amberframework.org)'s `amber encrypt`.
+* Provide the necessary encryption keys when running deployments